ChrisGarty/BusinessApplication-ReleaseNotes/talent-releasenotes-v18-1-2/talent/dynamics-365-for-talent-attract/assessment-activities/gauge-public-preview.md

 the questionnaire and complete the assessment.
 The hiring manager and recruiter can track the process and results directly in Attract.

-[A screenshot showing Gauge integration, which allows candidate assessment data to be integrated into Talent.
+![A screenshot showing Gauge integration, which allows candidate assessment data to be integrated into Talent.